 Polyps can grow:

-- on the lining of the colon, and are called colonic
+- on the lining of the colon (colonic polyps)

-- in the lining of your stomach, and are called stomach or gastric
+- in the lining of your stomach (gastric polyps)

 What causes polyps?